bardsley/merseysidelatinfestival/README.md

 - [ ] add additional info to checkout_complete and check if cs exist in db
 - [ ] handle refunds
 - [ ] move email sending into function and make more versitile
+- [ ] Add link to email http://www.merseysidelatinfestival.com/preferences?email=adam.bardsley@gmail.com&ticket_number=5021048233
+- [ ] Style email with new logo and bigger it
 - [ ] ?create new sendgrid
 - [ ] update action for other lambda functions
 - [ ] checkout_complete timeout problem